 Other things to think about include your medication and medical needs – make sure to prepare for these so you don’t get caught short if you need to stay away longer.

-What happens if FCDO travel advice changes when you’re abroad?
+What happens if FCDO travel advice or the government’s travel rules changes when you’re abroad?

 Cutting your trip short

-If you need to cut your trip short, you can speak to your travel providers and insurance company about what your options are.
+If you choose to cut your trip short, you’ll need to speak to your travel providers to find out what your options are.

 If, for example, there’s a new variant where you are and you aren’t able to return to the UK right away, there are a few things you might need to do.

-It’s also important that you look after your mental wellbeing when quarantining in another country.
+- Look after your wellbeing and mental health when quarantining abroad.
 Keeping in touch with your family and friends is a good way to keep your spirits up.
-The government has more guidance for looking after your mental wellbeing in quarantine here.
+The government has more wellbeing advice here.